robertsawko/STFFoam/README.md

 ```

 Update the translational frame somewhere in the time or steady state convergence
-loop.Pressure field and the deviator of the stress tensor have to be passed into
+loop.
+Pressure field and the deviator of the stress tensor have to be passed
-the function.
+into the function.

 ```cpp
 frameOfReference.update(p, turbulence->devReff());